If you own residential rental property in a corporation, through a partnership, by way of a trust or joint venture you need to read this!

 Although an owner may need to file a UHT Return under the UHT Act, the same owner may not be liable to pay the UHT due to certain exemptions contained in the UHT Act.
 These exemptions may apply depending on the type of owner, the occupant of the property, the availability of the property, or the location and use of the property.

-- A person does not have to pay UHT in the year ownership of the property was acquired if the person never owned the property in the previous nine calendar years.
+• A person does not have to pay UHT in the year ownership of the property was acquired so long as they never owned the property in the previous nine calendar years.
 The person would still need to file a UHT Return in the year of acquisition.

-- If a non-Canadian individual, together with their non-Canadian spouse or common-law partner, own multiple residential properties, then the UHT may be payable on all such properties except for the one property in respect of which an election is made to designate it as either a primary place of residence or occupied by an individual described above.
+• If a non-Canadian individual, together with their non-Canadian spouse or common-law partner, own multiple residential properties, then they will be exempt from paying the UHT on the single property they designate as a primary place of residence or occupied by an arms-length individual or individual who pays rent under a lease.
+For the other properties, however, UHT still may be payable.

-- In the case of newly constructed properties, the UHT is not payable if construction of the property is not substantially completed before April of the calendar year, or if the property is constructed in the first quarter of the year and it is offered for sale to the public during the year.
+• In the case of newly constructed properties, the UHT is not payable if construction of the property is not substantially completed before April of the calendar year.
+If the property is constructed in the first quarter of the year and it is offered for sale to the public during the year, UHT is also not payable.

 The UHT Return for a calendar year must be filed on or before April 30 of the following year.